MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 **Step 2.** At the prompt, enter *restaurants_reviews* as the **Database Name**.

 If you have trouble creating the database, the server may still be processing the firewall rule from the previous step.
 Wait a moment and try again.
-If you're prompted to enter credentials to access the database, use the "demoadmin", and password you used to create the database.
+If you're prompted to enter credentials to access the database, use the "demoadmin" username and password you used to create the database.

 ### [Azure CLI](#tab/create-database-azure-cli)